Atri21/Design-and-implementation-of-4-1-MUX/README.md

 # Refrences

-[1] Wei-Yu Tsai and Ching-Te Chiu “ANovel Low Gate-Count Pipeline Topologywith Multiplexer Flip-Flops for Serial LinkIEEE Transactions on Circuits and Systems:Regular Papers, VOL.59, No. 11, Nov.
+[1] Wei-Yu Tsai and Ching-Te Chiu “A Novel Low Gate-Count Pipeline Topology with Multiplexer Flip-Flops for Serial Link IEEE Transactions on Circuits and Systems:Regular Papers, VOL.59, No. 11, Nov.
 2012

-[2] M. Alioto and G. Palumbo, “Interconnectawaredesign of fast large fan in CMOSmultiplexers,” IEEE Trans.
+[2] M. Alioto and G. Palumbo, “Interconnect aware design of fast large fan in CMOS multiplexers,” IEEE Trans.
 Circuits Syst.
 II,Exp.
 Briefs, vol. 54, no.6, pp. 484-488, Jun2007